diegogerwig/DiegoGerwig/README.md

 - 👋 Hi, I’m @diegogerwig
 - 👀 I’m a CIVIL ENGINEER interested in 🖥 🏗 🔭
-- 🌐 You can explor my CV at [https://www.diegogerwig.github.io/cv/](https://diegogerwig.github.io/cv/)
+- 🌐 You can explore my CV at [diegogerwig.github.io/cv/](https://diegogerwig.github.io/cv/)

 ---